Karlstads Rugbyklubb: History

-Karlstad have remained an integral part of the local community and are a highly regarded sports club.
-Known for being a well-run, open, non-elitist and hardworking organization.

 Youth

-2015 Karlstads Rugbyklubb reopened their youth section with the intention of encouraging local Girls and Boys to take part in a sport that places fun and camaraderie far and above all other aspects of sport.
-Karlstads Rugbyklubb ha a no child left behind policy, all players get game time, and this policy will be adapted throughout the youth section of the club in writing as the club aspires to be a club at the forefront of child welfare and development in sport.
+2015 Karlstads Rugbyklubb reopened their youth section with the intention of encouraging local girls and boys to take part in a sport that places fun and camaraderie far and above all other aspects of sport.
+Karlstads Rugbyklubb has a "no child left behind" policy, all players get game time, and this policy will be adapted throughout the youth section of the club in writing as the club aspires to be a club at the forefront of child welfare and development in sport.